MicrosoftDocs/community-content/community-content/content/azure-configure-load-balancer-for-sticky-sessions.md

 contributor-type: community
 ---

-In this post, we learn how sticky session configured on Azure Load Balancer we explain what a sticky session is in simple words.
+The purpose of this post is to describe how we can configure a sticky session on an Azure Load Balancer and explain what a sticky session is in simple terms.

 ### Sticky Sessions